tishana/jot-app/README.md

 # Jot

  Jot is a frontend application I created using React for use with a backend called Note App API.

+ You can see Jot in action [here](https://tishana.github.io/jot-app/).
+Please bear in mind that it may take a few moments to load the data from the API because it is deployed to Heroku and may be hibernating.

 --------------------------------------------
 ## User Stories